pkp/pkp-docs/admin-guide/en/securing-your-system.md

 #### Maintaining your Certificates

 When you purchase a certificate from a CA, you will typically purchase a certificate that lasts between 1 to 3 years.
 Certificates are set to expire and will need to be renewed resulting in a new expense at the time of renewal.
 Let’s Encrypt certificates expire every 90 days.
 The Let’s Encrypt software (certbot) can be configured to automatically renew certificates before they expire.
 Meaning once installed you should have minimal maintenance moving forward.
-Automation is done with cron or systemd.
+Automation is done with `cron` or `systemd`.

 ## Managing Spam